Madelyn Renée

-Early life and Education
+Early life and education

 Renée was born in Boston, Massachusetts.
-She enrolled at Cornell University before completing her vocal training at Juilliard School in New York City, where she earned a bachelor's degree.
+She enrolled at Cornell University before completing her vocal training at the Juilliard School in New York City, where she earned a bachelor's degree.

 Career

-Renée made her professional debut with the San Diego Opera in 1980, singing the role of Mimi in La bohème, opposite Luciano Pavarotti.
+Renée made her professional debut with the San Diego Opera in 1980, performing the role of Mimi in La bohème, opposite Luciano Pavarotti.
 She later reprised the role in a separate production of La bohème at Symphony Hall in Boston, again performing with Pavarotti.

 In 1983, a correspondent for The Times in Sydney named Renée as Pavarotti's protégée and long-time assistant, remarking on her appearance in three of his four encores at the Melbourne Concert Hall.
 Pavarotti attributed her rapid artistic development to their work together, noting that her vocal range and technique had advanced significantly under his guidance.

 In July 1987, Renée performed at the Chester Music Festival in England.

 Renée later performed again with Pavarotti at Madison Square Garden and the Hollywood Bowl.
 She also appeared alongside him during his 2002–2003 United States Concert Tour.

 Renée has also performed at the Vienna Staatsoper, the Opéra-National de Paris, the Opéra-Comique in Paris, and La Scala in Milan.
-She has performed under the direction of conductors including Georg Solti, Richard Bonynge, James Levine and Lorin Maazel.
+She has performed under the direction of conductors including Georg Solti, Richard Bonynge, James Levine, and Lorin Maazel.